 A popular plastic surgery procedure

 Liposuction is one of the most popular plastic surgery procedures in America.
 It involves the removal of undesirable fat pockets in the body that don’t respond to dietary changes or exercise.
-Liposuction can be used on a wide variety of areas on the body: the abdomen, buttocks, thighs, hips, waist, neck, chin, cheeks, and the upper arms.
+The procedure can be used on a wide variety of areas on the body: the abdomen, buttocks, thighs, hips, waist, neck, chin, cheeks, and the upper arms.
 Different body sculpting techniques can be used for most liposuction patients, which will be discussed in detail during your pre-operative consultation.

 Unresponsive fat deposits

 improvements in the procedure

 Liposuction originally was performed only under general anesthesia, but improvements in the procedure now permit the use of local anesthesia in a good number of cases, depending on the area of the body being treated.
 First, a solution is injected into the targeted fat deposits that helps break up the fat and contains lidocaine for patient comfort.
 Tiny incisions, usually around one third of an inch, are made in the surgical site.
 Dr. Trovato then inserts a thin suction tube called a cannula through the incisions.
 The tube is moved back and forth to break up the fat cells in the area, which are then suctioned out.
-To make up for the blood and body fluids that will be lost during the liposuction procedure, you will receive intravenous replacement fluids throughout the body contouring procedure.
+To make up for the blood and body fluids that will be lost during the procedure, you will receive intravenous replacement fluids throughout the body contouring procedure.

 Recovery varies depending on the method and the extent of the procedure.
 Recovery can be as short as a couple days, but can also take up to a month with extensive procedures.
 Usually, Dr. Trovato recommends his Dallas liposuction patients wear compression garments following the procedure to help the area adapt more quickly to its new contour.
 There will be some bruising and swelling, There will be some bruising and swelling, but liposuction is generally not a difficult recovery.